ju-sti/hyrican-enwo-pad-60hz-fix/README.md

 2) run ```acpidump.exe -b -n DSDT```
 3) open DSDT.dat with a hex editor (e.g. HxD), search ```DSIBitClock``` in open file
 4) replace the string ```<DSIBitClockFrequency>700000000</DSIBitClockFrequency>``` with whitespaces (hex 0x20) to remove this configuration option
+5) Increase the OEM revision ID number: change 0x03 to 0x04 at position 0x18
-5) save the edited file
+6) save the edited file
-6) run ```iasl.exe -d DSDT.dat```
+7) run ```iasl.exe -d DSDT.dat```
-7) open the dsdt.dsl file and look at the corrected checksum ("...should be...") at the top of the file
+8) open the dsdt.dsl file and look at the corrected checksum ("...should be...") at the top of the file
-8) replace the existing wrong checksum with the new corrected checksum in DSDT.dat, it is stored in the first row at position 0x9, save the file
+9) replace the existing wrong checksum with the new corrected checksum in DSDT.dat, it is stored in the first row at position 0x9, save the file
-9) Download and install the WDK with asl.exe from https://learn.microsoft.com/en-us/windows-hardware/drivers/bringup/microsoft-asl-compiler
+10) Download and install the WDK with asl.exe from https://learn.microsoft.com/en-us/windows-hardware/drivers/bringup/microsoft-asl-compiler
-10) Run ```asl.exe /loadtable -v DSDT.AML```, see for more details https://github.com/bentiss/SimplePeripheralBusProbe/blob/master/README.md#overloading-the-dsdt
+11) Run ```asl.exe /loadtable -v DSDT.AML```, see for more details https://github.com/bentiss/SimplePeripheralBusProbe/blob/master/README.md#overloading-the-dsdt